Frequently Asked Questions

 NON Employment-Related: These include the Undergraduate Research Award, WSE Convocation Awards, the Dean’s Safety Award, etc. Payments for awards and prizes presented to students in recognition of academic achievements/pursuits –and- are not directly linked to a wage position, would be processed through Accounts Payable.
 This is in accordance with the university finance/controller web site which states, “awards and prizes given to non-employees including students are to be paid through Accounts Payable directly to the recipient of the award”.
 Source: https://apps.finance.jhu.edu/policyapp/AP-TRV-PL-24.policy

-Departments frequently question if/when to terminate a student, especially if they expect the student to return between semesters, academic years, etc. A good rule-of-thumb is to terminate the student when job ends; the student falls below full-time status; graduates; or, is placed on academic LOA.
+Departments frequently question if/when to terminate a student, especially if they expect the student to return between semesters, academic years, etc. You do not need to terminate a student between semesters and/or summer break until you know for certain that the student will not be returning to your department.
+A good rule-of-thumb is to terminate the student when the job ends; the student falls below full-time status; graduates; or, is placed on academic LOA.